rg3915/calculus-summer-ime-usp/README.md

 course on multivariate calculus taught at IME-USP in 2008 by professor [Alexandre Lymberopoulos][0].
 These notes are in Portuguese.

-The typing and picture programming work is done by [Régis Santos][3].

-This notes are using [LaTeX][1] typesetting system and [TikZ][2] for generating the pictures.
+The typing and picture programming work is done by [Régis Santos][3] using [LaTeX][1] typesetting system and [TikZ][2] for generating the pictures.

+## Text Organization

-A primary intention is to provide a quick introduction to calculus, mainly the differential part.
+A primary intention of this text is to provide a quick introduction to calculus, mainly the differential part.
 Integration is covered briefly in the last chapter.

-## Text Organization

 * Chapter 1: Revision of one-variable calculus (nice approach on derivatives)

 * Chapter 2: Curves in euclidean space, limits and continuity of real valued functions.